artkeller/ESP32StartupErrorAnalyzer/README.md

 ## Future plans

-Outlook on planned developments.
-TBD
+Outlook on planned developments:

+- Automatic use of defaults based on variants with all RST and wakeup reasons as standard log() message

 ---